 A house inspection checklist?
 Isn’t that what you hire a home inspector for?

-If you don’t hire an inspector certified by ASHI (the American Society of Home Inspectors), you’re asking for trouble once you close on your house.
-It’s not just older homes that need to be inspected, either; a new home may still not be up to code or up to par.
-Your real estate agent can recommend reliable companies that will conduct a professional home inspection.
+If you don’t hire a home inspector certified by ASHI (the American Society of Home Inspectors), you’re asking for trouble once you close on your house.
+It’s not just older homes that need to be inspected.
+A new home may still not be up to code or up to par.
+Your real estate agent can recommend reliable home inspection companies to conduct a professional home inspection report.

-But there could be major issues clearly visible when you do your first or second walkthrough of a home, well before you make an offer.
+But there could be significant issues clearly visible when you do your first or second walkthrough of a home, well before you make an offer.

 If the issues are major ones – and you’re paying enough attention to notice them – you can save yourself a lot of time and money by walking away even before you’re tempted to sign a purchase and sale agreement.
-If the issues are relatively minor, your own inspection will give you a preliminary idea of how much you’ll have to spend for small repairs or upgrades.
+On the other hand, if the issues are relatively minor, your home inspection will give you a preliminary idea of how much you’ll have to spend on minor repairs or upgrades.

 That’s one way that a home inspection checklist can help.
 Here are a few others.
-Not all inspectors are as diligent as you’d hope, some may not be on the lookout for specific issues that you consider to be deal-breakers – and quite frankly, home inspection reports are long, difficult to read and difficult to understand.
+Not all home inspectors are as diligent as you’d hope.
+Some may not be on the lookout for specific issues you consider to be deal-breakers.
+Quite frankly, home inspection reports are long, difficult to read and understand.

-For all of those reasons, your inspection checklist can be an important backup tool to ensure that everything goes smoothly after your offer is accepted, but before you release all of the contingencies.
+For all of those reasons, your home inspection checklist can be an essential backup tool to ensure that everything goes smoothly after your offer is accepted but before you release the home inspection contingency.

-- Is the lawn properly maintained, or are there patches or soggy areas?
+- Is the lawn adequately maintained, or are there patches or soggy areas?